Mastering Insect Metamorphosis: Hormonal Control, PTTH-Ecdysone Axis, and JH Titers (2026 Update)

 Question

-Discuss the sequence of changes from last level instar to adult emergence in anyone insect you are studied e.g. butterfly.
+Discuss the sequence of changes from last level instar to adult emergence in any insect you have studied e.g. butterfly.

 Answer:

-In a holometabolous insect like butterfly, the JH falls with last larval instar.
-This is followed by action of ecdysone which at first induces pupa formation and later drive formation of adult and its emergence.
+In a holometabolous insect like a butterfly, the JH falls with the last larval instar.
+This is followed by the action of ecdysone which at first induces pupa formation and later drive formation of the adult and its emergence.
 During adult ecdysis, the eclosion and bursicon hormone start acting.

 Stages and hormonal action: